 2. Pay Online - You can easily make monthly payments online anytime, anywhere.
 This option also allows you to keep track of your payment history, and save your bank details to make payments conveniently.

 3. Mobile App - You can get the Great Lakes mobile app on your Android or iPhone and use it to make payments or check your loan details.
 This application also notifies you about your due dates and successful payments you’ve made.

 4. Pay by call - You can call them up on their automated telephone system and make payments, available 24/7.
 You can also choose to speak to their trained representatives during business hours so that they can guide you on how to make payments or answer any questions that you might have.

 5. Pay by Mail - You can pay by check and send it across through mail to the address of Great Lakes.
 Make sure you send along your payment insert from your billing statement and also mention your Payment Reference Number on your check.

-In case you have trouble making payments at a certain period of time, you can actually request for a change in your payment due date so that you can pay at a time when it is most convenient for you.
+In case you have trouble making payments at a certain period, you can request a change in your payment due date so that you can pay at a time when it is most convenient for you.

 Benefits to Servicemembers

-As a token of appreciation, Great Lakes provides a number of benefits to the servicemembers of the nation.
+As a token of appreciation, Great Lakes provides several benefits to the servicemembers of the nation.